-- 14. Defendant operates multiple stores in this District.
-These stores are regular and established places of business of Defendant. - 15.
-Defendant distributes its mobile ordering app to users located within this District.
+- 18. Defendant distributes its mobile ordering app to users located within this District.
 The use of the Defendant application in this District provides for mobile ordering from stores in this District.
 Defendant puts its mobile ordering application in service within this District to allow users within this District to order from stores in this District in a manner alleged to infringe the asserted claims, as detailed herein.
-On information and belief, Defendant derives a significant portion of its revenue from the use, promotion and distribution of its products and services in this District, including through the use of Defendant's application. - 16.
+On information and belief, Defendant derives a significant portion of its revenue from the use, promotion and distribution of its products and services in this District, including through the use of Defendant's application. - 19.
 A user also is able to order from Defendant stores in the user's local area, which includes this District.
 This is including based on the location of the user's mobile device to find nearby stores, including stores in this District.
-These locations are held out as a regular and established place of business of Defendant. - 17.
-The stores within this District are, at the very least, Defendant agents for the purposes of carrying out the mobile-ordering functionality asserted to infringe the claims. - 18.
+These locations are held out as a regular and established place of business of Defendant. - 20.
+The stores within this District are, at the very least, Defendant agents for the purposes of carrying out the mobile-ordering functionality asserted to infringe the claims. - 21.
 Defendant provides the accused mobile-ordering application, and the application allows a user to select a store, order from the store, and then pick up the order from the store.
 The store and its employees are agents of Defendant, at least for that purpose.
 To the extent the stores are franchisees, Defendant exercises significant control over these franchisees in relation to the mobile-ordering system.
 On information and belief, among other aspects of control, Defendant (1) requires franchisees to purchase the hardware and software for mobile ordering (in addition to upgrades); (2) requires franchisees to participate in mobile ordering; (3) controls how franchisees use their computer systems; (4) has the right to all of the data; (5) has the right to suspect access to the computer systems; (6) having employees visit stores within the District; and/or (7) providing step-by-step instructions to franchisees, including as it relates to mobile ordering.
 Defendant also identifies the stores in this District with Defendant's name, including on Defendant's website, telephone or other directory, and/or by listing Defendant's business name (and associated signage) on the store building.
 On information and belief, to the extent stores are franchisees, Defendant requires each franchisee to use Defendant's signage and logos throughout the store.
 On information and belief, to the extent stores are franchisees, Defendant controls the location of each franchisee, including approving the store location.